 Probate is a significant responsibility for an executor of a deceased individual’s estate.
-It is your duty to effectively round off all the aspects.
+You must round off all the aspects.
 It may seem like a difficult task, but if you follow the process correctly, you can perform your duty responsibly.

 Applying for Probate

 Your first step towards starting your duties as an executor is to apply for the probate.
 In case you have no will to handle, the responsibility for handling the estate lands on the closest relative.
 This individual becomes the administrator.
 If you are the administrator, then you will apply for a different grant.
 You will be applying for letters of administration.